acharlieh/splunk_gallery/_entries/lennys-face.md

       contributor: firebus
       thumb: true
 ---
-One time at the [San Francisco Splunk User Group](https://usergroups.splunk.com/group/san-francisco-bay-area-splunk-user-group.html), {% include person.html id="lenny" %}, Chief Legal Counsel for Splunk was having a birthday.
-There was of course cake made with Lenny's face on it, which was consumed, and maybe some sake was involved, but these six inch buttons were subsequently made to commemorate the occasion.
+{% include person.html id="lenny" %}, Chief Legal Counsel for Splunk, was having a birthday.
+In celebration, cake was brought in for the legal group to enjoy, decorated with Lenny's face.
+This was slightly problematic, as none of the legal group could bring themselves to eat their boss's picture on the cake.
+Instead they opted to eat the outside, where his face was not.

+The leftover cake was then brought to the [San Francisco Splunk User Group](https://usergroups.splunk.com/group/san-francisco-bay-area-splunk-user-group.html), whose attendees had no such qualms, and proceeded to celebrate, drink, and consume Lenny's face.
+Possibly due to the sake, it was decided that these six inch buttons were needed to commemorate the occasion.